cloudmesh/cloudmesh-pi-cluster/cloudmesh/pi/cluster/spark/README.md

 cms pi spark setup --workers=red001
 ```

-To test the Spark setup, use command
+### Test the Spark setup

+Following command starts the cluster, runs an example Spark script and then
+ stops the cluster.
 ```
 cms pi spark test --master=red
 ```
-If your master has a password, you'll be asked to enter it, but the command
+If your master has a **password**, you'll be asked to enter it, but the command
  may not be easily seen, due to other messages.

- There are many messages that scroll by look for something along the lines of
+ There are many messages that scroll by; look for something along the lines of

  Job 0 finished: reduce at SparkPi.scala:38, took 1.971870 s

 Pi is roughly 3.1469378673446684

-To start the cluster
+### To start the cluster

 ```
 cms pi spark start --master=red
 ```

-To stop the cluster
+### To stop the cluster

 ```
 cms pi spark stop --master=red